syncfusion-content/install-docs/Common/Essential-Studio/Installation/Install-using-the-Web-Installer.md

 ## Uninstallation

 Starting from 2020 Volume 1 release (v18.1), Syncfusion provides option for uninstalling the Essential Studio from the windows control panel.
-So, you can uninstall from control panel or using the installer itself.
+So, you can uninstall the corresponding version Essential Studio from control panel or using the installer itself.

 ### Uninstalling from Control Panel